ErrorTzy/writings/notes/Calculus/SingleVariableCalculus.md

 **Very Loose Geometric proof**: $sin'(0)=1$ and $cos'(0)=0$ *This argument only works when x is radius degree.* Consider the unit circle, and the angle $\theta$.
 Let $\theta$ be the angle, then $sin'(0)$ is the ratio of the straight line $sin(\theta)$ and the arc $\theta$.
 And from the graph, we see that $sin(\theta)$ and $\theta$ approach each other as $\theta \to 0$.
 Therefore, $sin'(0)=1$.
 Similarly, we may infer from the graph that $cos'(0)=0$.
 This can be confirmed from the cosine graph that the slope is horizontal when $x=0$

+This argument can be rigorously proven by squeeze.

 Given this, we can know $sin'(x)=cos(x)$.
 By the same token, $cos'(x)=-sin(x)$

 ## Differentiation